nylas/inbox-zero/README.md

 #### Starting your app

 Finally, run `npm run local` and navigate to [http://localhost:3000](http://localhost:3000).
-Or if you are using glitch visit your live Glitch app.
+Or if you are using Glitch, visit your live Glitch app.
 You should now see Inbox Zero!

 #### Production build